Lilypads/AI-Line-Follower/simulators/Gazebo/catkin_ws/src/Readme.md

 First you need to copy files inside __MOVE_ME__ directory to ~/.gazebo/models/my_ground_plane/

-*Note that the ~/.gazebo/ is hidden.
+*Note that the ~/.gazebo/ is a hidden directory.
 You might need to go to setting and check "Show Hidden Files" box.

-Next cd to the workspace (assuming you clone this repository to ~/ or Home directory as instructed on first README):
+Next cd to the workspace (assuming you clone this repository to ~/ or Home directory as instructed on first README, else just cd to where Gazebo catkin workspace is):
 ```
 cd ~/AI-Line-Follower/simulators/Gazebo/catkin_ws
 ```